 Estimated read time: 4 minutes 30 seconds

 The SECURE Act 2.0 (the Act) was signed into law at the end of 2022.
 Passed as part of the Consolidated Appropriations Act of 2023, it calls for a bevy of changes to the current retirement plan and savings rules.
 The purpose is to make it easier for workers to gain access to and participate in employer-sponsored retirement plans.
 At the same time, new and enhanced incentives are available to certain employers for qualifying activities.
 Since dozens of changes will be implemented over the coming years, it is essential to become familiar with those impacting plans in 2023.
+(If you’re looking ahead to 2024, you can view those changes here.)
 To help clients, prospects, and others, JLK Rosenberger has provided a summary of the key details below.

 Changes Effective in 2023